Anilswami97/qbitlearning_p01_sales_CLI/README.md

 ## About
 ------

-This will provide you a seamless experience throught out the entire program from you just need to execute the `main.py` file just by running a command in your cmd at the location of this folder.
+It provides a seamless experience throughout the entire program.
+You just need to execute the `main.py` file by running the following command in your terminal at the location of this folder:
 Command:
 ```
-py main.py
+C:\User\app\projects\crm>py main.py
 ```
 ### From here, the major functionalities start: